- Airport History

 - The closing of Runway 18/36 as an active runway.
 This pavement was then converted into a taxiway and apron.

 Some of the most notable improvements, which have changed the look of the airfield, have occurred since the last Master Plan Update.
 For example, general aviation facilities have been constructed on the west side of the airport, consisting of several new T hangars and a miscellaneous inventory of skydive training facilities.

 The airport is directly regulated by the City of Sebastian and is a Department of the City, under the City Manager.

 In its current role, the airport focuses primarily on serving general aviation.
 The airport does currently support and accommodate recreational activity, and it sees itself trying to attract additional users in this category in the future.
-The airport also accommodates flight training activity The airport could support SATS related air taxi operations.
-The airport's future role is limited primarily by manmade and environmental factors.
-The airport sees itself experiencing significant growth in the coming years.
-Management's goal is to provide for an on-site corporate industrial park using the 143 acres gained by closing Runway 13/31.
-Management would also like to attract additional aviation services and construct additional T-hangars.
+The airport also accommodates flight training activity.
+Sebastian Municipal Airport could support SATS related air taxi operations and it sees itself experiencing significant growth in the coming years.
+Management's goal is to provide for an on-site corporate industrial park and expanded hangar construction using the 143 acres gained by closing Runway 13/31.
+Sebastian would also like to attract additional aviation services such as Airframe and Powerplant repairs, Avionics and Painting.